Southampton 3-1 Liverpool: Saints secure priceless win in battle to avoid the drop

-Brendan Rodgers' team were swept away by the aggression of the relegation strugglers in driving rain down on the south coast.
+Brendan Rodgers’ team was swept away by the aggression of the relegation strugglers in driving rain on the south coast.

 Goals from Morgan Schneiderlin and Rickie Lambert within the opening 33 minutes was due reward for the early dominance of the hosts, who took full advantage of shambolic defending from the Merseysiders.

-Phillipe Coutinho gave Liverpool hope by pulling one back on the cusp of half-time but the off-colour Reds failed to make their marginal second-half improvement count.
+Phillipe Coutinho gave Liverpool hope by pulling one back on the cusp of halftime but the off-color Reds failed to make their marginal second-half improvement count.

 With 10 minutes remaining, the excellent Jay Rodriguez slalomed through the porous visiting rearguard and sealed the win with a finish at the second attempt.

-In front of a Premier League-record attendance at the stadium of 32,070, the 3-1 triumph helped Southampton climb seven points clear of the bottom three and has surely sealed their top-flight status for next season.
+In front of a Premier League-record attendance at the stadium of 32,070, the 3-1 triumph helped Southampton climb seven points clear of the bottom three and has surely sealed its top-flight status.

-Liverpool's three-match league winning streak comes to a painful end, with the team now in seventh place, three points behind Everton and seven adrift of fourth-placed Chelsea, who have two games in hand on the Merseysiders.
+Liverpool end the day in seventh place, three points behind Everton and seven adrift of fourth-placed Chelsea, which has two games in hand on the Merseysiders.

-Mauricio Pochettino set his team up to attack the visitors and it paid rich dividends early on as Liverpool's defence and midfield were taken to the cleaners by the aggression of the hosts.
+Mauricio Pochettino set his team up to attack the visitors and it paid rich dividends early on as Liverpool’s defense and midfield were taken to the cleaners by the aggression of the hosts.

 The excellent Schneiderlin conducted the red tidal wave from his central midfield station, and his untracked run led to the opener after six minutes.